"Chunk" Your Content

 Avoid Linear or Narrative Organization

-Linear and narrative formats—in which information must be presented in a specific order—generally don't work well online.
-Of course, some exceptions apply, such as online learning tools and sequentially based instruction.
+Linear and narrative formats—which present informaiton in a specific order—generally don't work well online.
+Some exceptions apply, such as online learning tools and sequentially based instruction.

 Use Links Appropriately